Customer Support Triage on Autopilot: How AI Turns Voice Reports Into a Prioritized Queue (2026 Guide)

 - Check browser console logs from uploaded screenshot

-- Respond to customer with status update
+- Respond to customer with status update within 2 hours

 For Lisa T.'s billing issue: